kkrriders/ci-cd-for-microservices/README.md

 # Microservices E-Commerce Platform

 A comprehensive e-commerce platform built using a microservices architecture.
-This project demonstrates the implementation of multiple services (Catalog and Orders) that work together to provide a scalable, maintainable, and resilient e-commerce backend.
+This project demonstrates the implementation of multiple services (Catalog and Orders) that work together to provide a scalable, maintainable, and resilient e-commerce backend, along with a modern frontend built with Next.js.

 ![Microservices Architecture](https://via.placeholder.com/800x400?text=Microservices+Architecture)